Have you ever asked God why?

 We all struggle when life isn’t looking like we always imagined.

 But letting go of “why” is the key to finding our way.

-I grew up singing about Amazing Grace and Yes, Jesus Loves Me, but I didn’t truly experience that until I became an adult.
+I grew up singing about Amazing Grace and Yes, Jesus Loves Me, but I didn’t truly experience that as a child.

 Don’t get me wrong, I grew up in a Christian home.
 My mom, dad, brother, sister, and I were a close-knit family who attended church regularly.

 But we were taught that God desired perfection and in order to earn His love you had to meet my Mom’s expectations.
 It seemed like she was the one who determined from day to day whether you were good enough.

 I worked very hard to be good enough.
 But it seemed like the rules were always changing, and never in my favor.

 For example, I would often sing in church as a child.

 If I made a mistake, I hadn’t practiced enough and wasn’t God worthy of more than that?

 If I did well, I was arrogant and showing off and not giving God the glory.